xmvdev/ledger-app-monerov/README.md

 # ledger-app-monero

-Monero wallet application for Ledger Blue and Nano S
+MoneroV wallet application for Ledger Blue and Nano S

 # Install from sources